Clicky

 Opportunities for Advancement in Geography

-In specializing in a particular area of Geography, you are most likely to complete a postgraduate study.
+If you specialize in a particular area of geography, you are most likely to complete a postgraduate study.
 Postgraduate courses in surveying, teaching, landscape architecture, or urban/rural planning are also very popular.

 Are you considering research positions outside the government?
 You must obtain a master’s or a doctorate, plus several years of relevant work experience.